Tax Provisions Affecting Nonprofits in the One Big Beautiful Bill Act

 Several tax provisions in the bill would affect revenue sources for nonprofits.
 These include:

-• Limit on corporate charitable deductions (Section 112027).
-This provision would set a floor of 1% of taxable income on charitable deductions for corporations.
+• Limit on corporate charitable deductions (Section 70426).
+This provision sets a floor of 1% of taxable income on charitable deductions for corporations.
 It also limits the amount of charitable contributions that corporations may carry forward to the next five years (essentially not counting contributions that are below the 1% floor for the five-year carry-forward).
 These changes could lead to a reduction in corporate giving, particularly by small businesses.
-The Senate Finance Committee included an identical provision in its version of the bill.
+The House included an identical provision in Section 112027 of its version of the bill.

-• Extension and expansion of higher standard deduction (Section 110002).
-This provision would make permanent the higher standard deduction from the 2017 Tax Cuts and Jobs Act, which is set to expire after 2025.
-It would also include an automatic inflation adjustment for the standard deduction.
-For 2025-2028, the provision also would increase the standard deduction by an additional $1,000 for individuals and $2,000 for married couples.
+• Extension and expansion of higher standard deduction (Section 70102).
+This provision makes permanent the higher standard deduction from the 2017 Tax Cuts and Jobs Act, which was set to expire after 2025.
+It also permanently increases the standard deduction by an additional $1,000 for individuals and $2,000 for married couples starting in 2025 and includes an automatic inflation adjustment for the standard deduction.
+Section 110002 of the House version would have had a similar provision in place, but only for 2025-2028.
 While the higher standard deduction has reduced taxes for many low and middle income families, it has significantly reduced the number of Americans who itemize their deductions on their taxes.
 This means that far fewer people now have tax incentives to make charitable contributions, leading to an overall decline in giving in the past few years.
-The temporary expansion of the higher standard deduction would mean that even fewer people would use the charitable deduction on their taxes over the next four years, potentially leading to further reductions in individual giving.
-The Senate Finance Committee's initial proposal would permanently increase the standard deduction by an additional $1,000 for individuals and $2,000 for married couples and would increase it for inflation in future years.
+The temporary expansion of the higher standard deduction will mean that even fewer people will use the charitable deduction on their taxes moving forward, potentially leading to further reductions in individual giving.

-• Limit on itemized deductions (Section 110011).
-This provision would reduce the value of itemized deductions for high-income taxpayers who are in the 37% income tax bracket.
-This would likely mean that some wealthy donors would give slightly less to nonprofits, since the tax savings of their charitable contributions would be reduced.
-The original version of the bill would have simply reduced the value of itemized deductions by 2/37 for those in the 37% tax bracket, but a late change to the bill created a more complicated formula for how much itemized deductions would be reduced, with greater reductions for taxpayers who pay high amounts of state and local taxes (which isn't many North Carolinians).
-The Senate Finance Committee's initial proposal would follow the original House plan by reducing the value of itemized deductions by 2/37 for those in the 37% tax bracket.
-It also would create a 0.5% floor on charitable contributions for taxpayers who itemize their deductions.
+• Limit on itemized deductions (Section 70111).
+This provision reduces the value of itemized deductions for high-income taxpayers who are in the 37% income tax bracket by 2/37.
+This will likely mean that some wealthy donors would give slightly less to nonprofits, since the tax savings of their charitable contributions would be reduced.
+The original version of the bill would have simply reduced the value of itemized deductions by 2/37 for those in the 37% tax bracket.
+The House version included a more complicated formula for how much itemized deductions would be reduced, with greater reductions for taxpayers who pay high amounts of state and local taxes (which isn't many North Carolinians).

-• Bonus deduction for seniors (Section 110103).
-This provision would create a $4,000 per year bonus tax deduction for seniors aged 65 and older.
-While this provision does not directly incentivize charitable giving by seniors, if it were to become law, nonprofits may have the opportunity to encourage seniors to contribute a portion of their tax savings to charitable organizations.
-The Senate Finance Committee did not include this provision in its initial proposal.
+• No bonus deduction for seniors (Section 110103 of the House version).
+The Senate version included a new $6,000 per year tax deduction for seniors.
+The House had included a provision that would have created a $4,000 per year bonus tax deduction for seniors aged 65 and older.
+While this provision will not directly incentivize charitable giving by seniors, nonprofits may have had the opportunity to encourage some seniors to contribute a portion of their tax savings to charitable organizations.

-• Extension and expansion of limitations on estate tax (Section 110006).
-This provision would permanently exempt the first $15 million of an estate from the estate tax and would increase this exemption each year to adjust for inflation.
+• Extension and expansion of limitations on estate tax (Section 70106).
+This provision permanently exempts the first $15 million of an estate from the estate tax and would increase this exemption each year to adjust for inflation.
 Under current law, the first $10 million (plus an inflation adjustment) is exempted from the estate tax through 2025, and the first $5 million (plus an inflation adjustment) is exempted from the estate tax starting in 2026 (the inflation adjustment would make the exemption about $7.14 million in 2026).
 Because bequests to nonprofits are not taxed, many people with large estates make large bequests to nonprofits in their wills to avoid paying the estate tax on at least part of their assets.
 Consequently, a higher exemption from the estate tax will lead to fewer and smaller charitable bequests in the future.
-The Senate Finance Committee included an identical provision to the House in its initial proposal for the bill.
+Section 110006 of the House version included an identical provision.

-• Trump accounts (Section 110115).
-This provision would create a new type of savings account, known as a Trump Account (they had been called Money Accounts for Growth and Advancement or MAGA accounts until a last-minute name change in the final version of the House bill), that parents of children under the age of eight years old could create for their children.
+• Trump accounts (Section 70204).
+This provision creates a new type of savings account, known as a Trump Account (they had been called Money Accounts for Growth and Advancement or MAGA accounts until a last-minute name change in the final version of the House bill), that parents of children under the age of eight years old could create for their children.
 Contributions to Trump accounts would be tax-free.
 When Trump account holders turn 18, they would be able to use half of the money in these accounts for higher education, training, small business loans, or first-time home purchase, and they would then have access to the full amount of the accounts when they are 30 years old.
 Individuals (and businesses) could contribute up to $5,000 per year (indexed for inflation) to Trump accounts.
-Tax-exempt nonprofits, including private foundations, could make unlimited contributions to Trump accounts to all children within a qualified group, such as a school district or educational institution or any other type of group that the Treasury Secretary "deems appropriate."
-The creation of Trump accounts would create more competitive for limited philanthropic resources as some individual and foundation contributions would be diverted from supporting charitable nonprofits to supporting Trump accounts.
-Note that, because these new accounts would be codified in Section 530A of the Internal Revenue Code, it's quite possible that some people will wind up calling them "530A accounts" instead of Trump accounts.
-The Senate Finance Committee included an identical provision to the House version in its initial proposal for the bill.
+Tax-exempt nonprofits, including private foundations, can make unlimited contributions to Trump accounts to all children within a qualified group, such as a school district or educational institution or any other type of group that the Treasury Secretary "deems appropriate."
+The creation of Trump accounts will create more competitive for limited philanthropic resources as some individual and foundation contributions could be diverted from supporting charitable nonprofits to supporting Trump accounts.
+Note that, because these new accounts will be codified in Section 530A of the Internal Revenue Code, it's quite possible that some people will wind up calling them "530A accounts" instead of Trump accounts.
+Section 110115 of the House version included an identical provision.

-• Tax credit for contributions to scholarship granting organizations (Section 110109).
-This provision would create a new tax credit for individuals who make contributions to 501(c)(3) public charities (but not private foundations) whose primary purposes are to provide scholarships to elementary or secondary school students.
+• Tax credit for contributions to scholarship granting organizations (Section 70411).
+This provision creates a new tax credit for individuals who make contributions to 501(c)(3) public charities (but not private foundations) whose primary purposes are to provide scholarships to elementary or secondary school students.
 This provision could lead to increases in contributions to nonprofits that provide scholarships for K-12 students.
 However, it also could encourage some donors to give more money to these scholarship granting organizations instead of contributing to other charitable nonprofits.
-The Senate Finance Committee included the same proposal as the House in its initial proposal for the bill.
+Section 110109 of the House version included a similar provision.

 New taxes on (some) nonprofits